« « Previous

 Sufis don’t have a single set of practices that apply to all disciples, thus the absolute need of the teacher.
 The Sufi master is the only one in their view who has the insight to help a disciple pursue the practices in a way that would have any merit.
 Otherwise, it’s believed that rather than bringing one closer to God, they could hurt your connection.

 But I have to be a Muslim first to practice with a Sufi master?
-Well, that’s a controversy currently.
+That’s a controversy, currently.
 Though traditional Sufi schools do not recognize non Muslim Sufis, even the Muslim Sufi masters are recognizing a call in other people to the Sufi way and have accepted them.
 A current clinical psychologist is noted as converting to Islam after beginning a practice of Sufism.

 To focus more on the strategy of Sufism, all schools of Sufism are heavily experiential.
 Therefore, by channelling the way of the physical self or naf, one can condition themselves into a higher temperament, and by continuing achieve that unity with God.
 So they believe by challenging the ways of the physical person one can come to relinquish them, and thus be in more harmonious or “loving” relationship with God.
 They don’t preach that you can earn Gods love more than another person, but that rather you can understand Gods love better.
 Thus in a sense receive it more, because you are aware of it.

 One lifetime or many?
 That gets very fuzzy, and you get into culture clash there.
-There is accusation in orthodox Islam of them being more Jewish that Islamic in their beliefs and practices.
+There is accusation in orthodox Islam of them being more Jewish than Islamic in their beliefs and practices.

 In Sufism, simple acceptance of doctrine is not seen as adequate.
 They believe that doctrine must be put into practice, and being able to recite prayers is not enough.
 You must understand the prayers.
 So Sufism historically, and even cross culturally, has had a big hand in preserving knowledge and science, and is why it has its complications in doctrine now.
 When confronted with the Indian Vedas, rather than see them as “the devils books”, they read them and considered those teachings.